Art students may apply for scholarships or to participate in programs, internships and competitions.

-Each year several advanced students are selected (through application) to be Art Department Ambassadors.
+Each year several advanced students are selected (through application) to be Department of Art Ambassadors.
 These students participate in high school outreach.
-Ambassadors are eligible to be considered for the UWF arts advocacy awards, an honor that recognizes students who bring attention to the essential role of the arts in Florida’s quality of life.
-Arts advocacy awards are presented at the state capitol in Tallahassee.
+Ambassadors are eligible to be considered for the UWF Arts Advocacy Awards, an honor that recognizes students who bring attention to the essential role of the arts in Florida’s quality of life.
+Arts Advocacy Awards are presented at the state capitol in Tallahassee.

 Sculpture Magazine's Outstanding Student Achievement in Contemporary Sculpture Award

 Each year, three sculpture students are nominated to compete in the Outstanding Student Achievement in Contemporary Sculpture Award program.
 If selected, photographs of the artist’s award-winning work and accompanying artist statement will be published in Sculpture magazine and on the International Sculpture Center’s website and the student will have the opportunity to participate in a national traveling exhibition.
 Visit here http://sculpture.org/studentawards/2017/for more information.

 Atlantic Center for the Arts Annual University Student Exhibition